bodo-ai/Bodo/docs/source/programming_with_bodo/file_io.rst

 down to the storage layer, so that only the rows required by the program are read.
 This can significantly speed up I/O in many cases and will reduce the program's memory footprint, sometimes substantially.

+..
-.. comment:: Should we mention removal of unused columns somewhere?
+    Should we mention removal of unused columns somewhere?
 That is not filter pushdown but it's similar.

 For example, suppose we have a large dataset that spans many years and we only need to read data for a particular year.